 In the Hagstone Tradition, a Hollow is a gathering of witches who choose to walk the path together.
-They are not seen as subjects of hierarchy, but as companions in craft.
-Though the witch remains sovereign, a Hollow offers a place to share knowledge, raise power, and deepen the bonds between kin of will and spirit.
+They are not subjects of hierarchy, but companions in craft.
+Though the witch remains sovereign, a Hollow offers a place to share knowledge, raise power, and deepen one’s craft.
 This rite welcomes a new member into an existing Hollow.

 Preparation